-Early help assessment is organised early intervention to provide support as soon as a problem emerges at any point in a child's life.
+Staff will be alert to the need of supporting pupils through the early help planning processes if early help assessment and intervention is required.
+This will occur as soon as a problem emerges at any point in a child's life.
 If an early help assessment is appropriate, the DSL (or deputy) will generally lead on liaising with other agencies and setting up an inter-agency assessment, as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment and, in some cases, where education is the fundamental factor, act as the lead practitioner.